Sarotti-Lab/ML_J_DP4/README.md

 ![unsc](https://user-images.githubusercontent.com/101182775/162080256-50f92f90-7d89-4ecf-8c9d-2bd405b456d5.png)

 **Scaled Chemical Shifts sheet:** this sheet is labeled as *“Shifts”*, and displays the experimental chemical shifts (<sup>13</sup>C and <sup>1</sup>H) and the coupling constants (<sup>3</sup>J), in that order, along with the corresponding scaled values after for each isomer.
-The scaling procedure is done according to deltas = (deltau − b)/m, where m and b are the slope and intercept, respectively, resulting from a linear regression calculation on a plot of u against exp.
+The scaling procedure is done according to δs = (δu − b)/m, where m and b are the slope and intercept, respectively, resulting from a linear regression calculation on a plot of δu against δexp.

 ![sc](https://user-images.githubusercontent.com/101182775/162080321-678e630b-ed2d-44be-b0a7-d9313a3f296e.png)